jjensn/MiThings/README.md

 *Latest news:*

 05/13/2016: Introducing breaking changes to the cloud API, all users must update.
+Infrastructure has been fully changed and is now in a self healing docker host.

 *Release notes*

-05/13/2016: Dockerized the cloud server components, formalized API calls, better status checking, updated cloud endpoint
+05/13/2016: Formalized API calls, better status checking, updated cloud endpoint (adding support for port 80)

 ===================